wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Municipal city codes mostly determine sanctions for infractions, such as speeding.
 Sanctions may be lenient or severe, depending on the nature of the offense and previous infraction sanctions.

-For example, if one is a first time offender, the city will likely impose a lenient sanction on such persons, such as payment of a fine.
+For example, if one is a first-time offender, the city may impose a lenient sanction on such persons, such as payment of a fine.

-If persons are caught repeatedly violating a particular traffic violation such as speeding, they might receive strict sanctions.
-In Wyoming, persons may be stripped off their driver's license and fined a sum of money if they get four moving sanctions within twelve months.
+If someone is caught repeatedly violating a particular traffic violation, such as speeding, they might receive strict sanctions.
+In Wyoming, for example, if they get four moving violations within 12 months, their driver's license may be suspended, and they may be fined a sum of money.

 Other examples of infractions include littering, creating loud noises, etc.